The mom guilt.

 But still the mom guilt is so real.

 I am sharing this, from my perspective as a mother who never intended any harm- here and now because honestly I needed to write it down.
 To decompress.
 But also want to remember later on to be more mindful amongst the business.
-The whole series of events had my extremely shooken up and deeply worried about our oldest son.
+The whole series of events had me extremely shook up and deeply worried about our oldest son.

-And I guess, I hope that maybe one mom that feels the guilt to will know she’s not alone.
+And I guess, I hope that maybe one mom that feels the guilt to will know she is not alone.